Religious sector resistance against the Marcos dictatorship: Filomena Asuncion

+Santiago Arce

+A farmer who also served as a lay worker for the Roman Catholic Parish of Peñarrubia, Abra, Santiago Arce (May 1, 1937 - September 7, 1974) joined the Federation of Free Farmers (FFF) in the early 1970s and later became the FFF provincial coordinator for Abra, conducting seminars and organizing local cooperatives while working towards tenancy system reforms in the province.
+Having irritated local authorities, Arce was framed, tortured, and killed by the dictatorship's forces in a Constabulary camp in Bangued, Abra.
+His death was widely mourned by the people of Abra, with Twenty Abra priests concelebrating his funeral mass, classes in Catholic schools all over Abra suspended as a mark of mourning, and his funeral procession becoming "the longest and biggest ever recorded at the time" in Abra, all despite the fear perpetuated by the dictatorship's forces.

 Romeo Guilao Crismo

 As executive secretary of the United Methodist Youth Fellowship, Romeo Crismo (8 December 1955–[disappeared] 12 August 1980) was instrumental in organizing the Protestant youth sector to resist the policies and programs of the dictatorship.
 Supporting himself by teaching, he also worked with the Student Christian Movement of the Philippines, the National Council of Churches in the Philippines, and the Christian Conference of Asia.

-Sr. Mariani Dimaranan
+Mariani Dimaranan

-Sr. Mariani Dimaranan, SFIC (February 1, 1925 - December 17, 2005) was a Franciscan nun best known for leading the Task Force Detainees of the Philippines for 21 years, including the entirety of the 14-year Marcos dictatorship.
-Sr. Mariani led the Manila-based non-profit national human rights organization in documenting human rights violations, assisting victims and their families, organizing missions, conducting human rights education work, campaigning against torture, and promoting advocacy for Human Rights Defenders.
+Mariani Dimaranan (February 1, 1925 - December 17, 2005) was a Franciscan nun best known for leading the Task Force Detainees of the Philippines for 21 years, including the entirety of the 14-year Marcos dictatorship.
+Dimaranan led the Manila-based non-profit national human rights organization in documenting human rights violations, assisting victims and their families, organizing missions, conducting human rights education work, campaigning against torture, and promoting advocacy for Human Rights Defenders.

-Fr.
 Joe Dizon

-An activist Roman Catholic priest, Father Jose Dizon (September 29, 1948 – November 4, 2013), led protest actions against government corruption and human rights abuses during martial law in the Philippines, political dynasties, and the pork barrel system.
+An activist Roman Catholic priest, Jose Dizon (September 29, 1948 – November 4, 2013), led protest actions against government corruption and human rights abuses during martial law in the Philippines, political dynasties, and the pork barrel system.
 At protest rallies against the Marcos dictatorship, he would say mass to prevent violent dispersal by the government and to boost the morale of demonstrators.
 He actively campaigned for honest elections and helped form people's organizations in rural areas to support those dealing with land grabbing, military abuses, and hamletting.
 He died of complications from diabetes at the National Kidney and Transplant Institute on November 12, 2013, at the age of 65.